-An assessment of whether a proposed project will fulfill the organization’s objectives.
+A determination of the likelihood that a proposed project will fulfill the organization’s objectives.
 The results can be negative, or unfeasible, though that doesn’t mean there isn’t a path forward to achieve the organization’s facility goals.
 Learn more here.

 Movable items in a nonprofit’s facility that have no permanent connection to the building itself.
 Examples include desks, chairs, tables, and other items needed to execute on the organization’s mission.
 It’s critical to include a line item for FFE when developing a project budget to avoid unexpected costs after construction is completed.

-“Brick and mortar” costs (i.e., what’s directly required to build a facility).
+The direct costs to construct a building or structure, otherwise known as “brick and mortar” costs.
 Lumber and drywall are two examples of hard costs associated with almost all construction projects.

 A scoring system, based on a set of required “prerequisites” and a variety of “credits” in six major categories: sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, and innovation and design process.
 Attaining LEED certification can help reduce operating costs in the facility by ensuring energy efficiency.